pydio/pydio-doc-admin-guide/4_connecting_your_storage/2_creating_datasources/1_file_system_mounted.md

 ### Mounting a NAS / Remote storage

+Any POSIX-compliant volume should be supported as a local FS by Cells.
+Typically, mounting a remote storage using the `cifs` or `nfs` protocols is very frequent.

-As explained above, when using a mounted FS as datasource storage, you must make sure that your target storage folder **and its parent folder** are located in the same physical volume.
+As explained above, in such case you must just make sure that **your target storage folder and its parent folder** are located in the same physical volume.
 To achieve this, the simplest way is to mount the parent instead of mounting the target folder directly.

 ```
 EXAMPLE : Remote storage exposes the following folder: /shares/data/datasource